cenwadike/frontrun-bot/README.md

-# Uniswap v3 MEV bot - Updated mempool settings - April 2023
+# UniswapV3 and PancakeswapV3 MEV bot - Updated mempool settings - April 2023

 The code was never meant to be shown to anybody.
 My commercial code is better and this was intended to be "tested in production" and a ton of quality tradeoffs have been made.
 Never ever did I plan to release this publicly, lest I "leak my alpha".
 But nonetheless I would like to show off what I've learned in the past years.

 ## Ser, plz share alpha?

-> Bot sends the Transaction and sniffs the Uniswap v3 Mempool
+> Bot sends the Transaction and sniffs the Uniswap v3 or Pancakeswap v3 Mempool

 > Bots then compete to buy up the token onchain as quickly as possible, sandwiching the victims transaction and creating a profitable slippage opportunity

-> Sending back the ETH to the contract ready for withdrawal.
+> Sending back the ETH or BNB to the contract ready for withdrawal.

 > This bot performs all of that, faster than 99% of other bots.